 Owls (former)

-A number of Owlet Moths that previously belonged to the real family of Owlet Moths (Noctuidae) have been transferred to the Erebid Moths (Erebidae).
-At the real owlet moths, you see typically the two “owl markings”, the kidney and the oval mark.
+Several Owlet Moths that previously belonged to the natural family of Owlet Moths (Noctuidae) have been transferred to the Erebid Moths (Erebidae).
+At the real owlet moths, you typically see the two “owl markings”, the kidney and the oval mark.
 The family-changed owlet moths were an odd one out there because they don’t have those so-called “owl markings”.
-Other examples are the snout owlet moths that look more like a Geometer Moth when resting and which stand out due to their long protruding palps.
+Other examples are the snout owlet moths that look more like a Geometer Moth when resting, which stand out due to their long protruding palps.

 Subfamily: Erebinae